netdata/msi-installer/README.md

 # msi-installer
-Netdata installer for Windows using WSL2
+Netdata installer for Windows using WSL

 MSI file is self-contained, run it to unattendedly setup the Netdata agent, if WSL not installed will install it and reboot, after restart run MSI again manually.

-Installer will register the WSL distro, modify the configuration files for windows_exporter, start the agent and add a startup item for it.
+Installer will register the WSL distro, start the agent and add a startup item for the current user.

-Optionally, agent can be added to cloud adding a TOKEN argument to the MSI launch command:
+Agent can be added to cloud adding the optional TOKEN, ROOMS and URL arguments to the MSI launch command:

-msiexec.exe /i netdatawsl.msi TOKEN=*token*
+msiexec.exe /i "NetdataWSL Windows Installer.msi" TOKEN=*token* ROOMS=*room" URL=https://api.netdata.cloud

+To disable telemetry add the binary argument TELEMETRY=0:

+msiexec.exe /i "NetdataWSL Windows Installer.msi" TELEMETRY=0

+# build
 WXS file will build the MSI file through the WiX toolset.

-docker-to-tar.sh will generate the netdata.tar file containing the WSL distro using the public Netdata/netdata Docker image and used by WiX.
+docker_image_to_wsl_tar will generate the netdata.tar file containing the WSL distro using the public Netdata/netdata Docker image and used by WiX.

 The windows_exporter MSI file is not included and must be installed before as its installation can't be embedded into another MSI file per Windows Installer limitations.